bjrhodes/rhodes-and-rhodes-invitational/src/content/fixtures/cricklade-hotel-spa-swindon.md

 ## Perfect Weekend

-Consider making this a weekend getaway - play the tournament on Sunday morning and enjoy the spa facilities and luxury accommodation.
-It's the perfect way to celebrate completing the Rhodes and Rhodes Invitational series.
+Consider making this a weekend getaway - play the tournament on Saturday afternoon and Sunday morning; then enjoy the spa facilities and luxury accommodation.
+It's the perfect way to celebrate completing the tournament series.

-## Early Start

-With a 10am start, this gives players the rest of the day to enjoy the facilities or travel home after the tournament concludes.
+## What to Bring

+- Tournament-legal discs
+- Plenty of water
+- Weather-appropriate clothing
+- Positive attitude!